darneson/MethylResolver/README.md

 # Specify your own signature matrix and RF model for calculating absolute fractions:
 MethylResolver(methylMix = MethylMix, methylSig = MethylSig, purityModel = RFmodel)
 ```

+Typical run times for the examples are ~10 seconds.

 Also, please look at the built in help for descriptions of the parameters using: `?MethylResolver`.